Bryant University Faculty Innovation Grants

 Submissions might propose activities such as:

-- A new type of applied learning experience outside of the classroom.
+- A new type of applied learning experience

 - A new use of technology to enhance student learning

 - A new program or co-curricular experience to enhance faculty-student engagement

 - A new initiative to enhance the level of faculty-student collaboration on research

 - A new type of project in which students engage in independent learning outside of the classroom

 - A new online or blended learning course